Espoo Museum of Modern Art

 Every year EMMA offers TET work experience internships to four 8th or 9th graders studying at Finnish comprehensive schools, two in spring and two in autumn.

-EMMA is accepting TET applications for autumn 2023 between August 15 and September 30, 2023.
-As our main working language is Finnish, the TET interns are expected to have at least basic Finnish proficiency.
-Read more from the Finnish page!
+As our main working language is Finnish, the TET intern is expected to have at least basic Finnish proficiency.
+Read more from the page in Finnish!

 Taksvärkki fundraising workdays